Injective Protocol (INJ) One Day Volume Tops $17.36 Million

-Injective Protocol (CURRENCY:INJ) traded flat against the US dollar during the 24 hour period ending at 0:00 AM Eastern on February 5th.
-During the last seven days, Injective Protocol has traded flat against the US dollar.
-Injective Protocol has a total market cap of $362.49 million and approximately $17.36 million worth of Injective Protocol was traded on exchanges in the last day.
-One Injective Protocol coin can now be purchased for about $8.30 or 0.00017893 BTC on cryptocurrency exchanges.
+Injective Protocol (CURRENCY:INJ) traded flat against the U.S. dollar during the twenty-four hour period ending at 21:00 PM ET on February 7th.
+During the last week, Injective Protocol has traded flat against the U.S. dollar.
+One Injective Protocol coin can currently be bought for approximately $8.30 or 0.00017893 BTC on cryptocurrency exchanges.
+Injective Protocol has a market cap of $362.49 million and $17.36 million worth of Injective Protocol was traded on exchanges in the last 24 hours.

 - Polygon (MATIC) traded up 1% against the dollar and now trades at $1.65 or 0.00004286 BTC.